QoLamdaS/Projects_Udemy_100DaysOfPython_byAngelaYu/100-Days-Of-Code_Challenge.md

 > What do I done this day :
 - I add new file for "Day7_57. " and watched a bit Day7_57.
 Udemy video.
 I'm so busy today because I must to cram all my upcoming exams for tomorrow.
 Happy CODING!!

+Day 38/100 : 11 November 2025, Tuesday (≈5 mins; >1 hour❌)
+> What do I do today :
+- I try to understand "Day7_57. " challenge although I feel so sleepy and exhausted for stressful school exams.
+I feel very sleepy now.
+Happy Coding!